SamuelArdi/GoogleCalendarRecursiveEventsDeletion/README.md

 Have you ever wanted to delete multiple events from your calendar in only specific dates?
-But don't want to remove them one-by-one?
+But don't want to manually remove them one-by-one?
 This program was specifically made to automate doing this oddly specific task.

 ## Table of Contents